tharidlynn/gdelt/README.md

 # GDELT, Yahoo and Twitter stream
-Capturing real-time data across the world.

-This is a demonstration on how to extract the public data, feed it into data pipelines, and perform ETL/ELT as shown in each section diagram.
+This is a demonstration on how to extract the public data across the world, feed it into data pipelines, and perform ETL/ELT as shown in each section diagram.

 ## Environments